FM 2818 (Harvey Mitchell Parkway) Improvements

 College Station, Texas

-The FM 2818 (Harvey Mitchell Parkway) project in College Station is a story of innovation, collaboration, and technical excellence.
-DCCM led the team that worked closely with the City of College Station, TxDOT, Texas A&M University, and Easterwood Airport to address the region’s rapid growth and evolving transportation needs.
+The FM 2818 (Harvey Mitchell Parkway) project in College Station showcases coordinated planning and innovative design to address regional growth and evolving transportation needs.
+DCCM led efforts with the City of College Station, TxDOT, Texas A&M University, and Easterwood Airport to improve corridor operations and support future expansion.

 At a Glance